celetavaro/gcfinal/codebook.md

 ### Variables

-Measurements in this dataset come from the Galaxy S smartphone's Gyroscope and Accelerometer in the X, Y, and Z planes (X, Y, Z appended to end of measurement in that direction).
+Measurements in this dataset come from the Galaxy S smartphone's Gyroscope and Accelerometer in the X, Y, and Z planes (X, Y, Z appended to end of variable name in each direction).
 Variable names that are in the time domain start with the string "time", and ones that are in the frequency domain start with the string "freq".
 Similarly, gyroscope measurement variables contain the string "Gyro" and accelerometer measurement variables contain the string "Accel".